Current employer obligations (DG)

 Overview

-- deliver important safety benefits to the Victorian community
+- deliver important safety benefits to the Victorian community by better protecting people, property and the environment

 - support industry and businesses to meet their obligations

-- strengthen WorkSafe’s ability to enforce compliance with dangerous goods laws.
+- strengthen WorkSafe’s ability to enforce compliance with dangerous goods laws

 Background

 The Review was commissioned in 2020 following high-profile incidents associated with illegal chemical stockpiling at several sites across Melbourne.
-The Review’s final report delivered 49 recommendations of which the government supported 22 in full, 15 in principle, 11 required further consideration and one recommendation was noted.
-The new legislation addresses 24 recommendations.

 Extensive consultation and engagement with the Victorian community, business, industry, key stakeholders and all levels of government helped inform the development of this new legislation.